PCI Approved Scanning Vendors: A Buyer’s Guide

 • Use an ASV from the list of approved vendors from the PCI SSC website;

-• Define the scope of external vulnerability scanning (e.g., IP addresses, domains for all internet-facing systems), providing a complete, current, accurate inventory to the ASV.
-This needs to include all externally facing IP addresses and domains into the network that can access a PCI environment.
-Even if you have a DMZ or other protections in place, they do not eliminate the need for ASV scanning or a reason to exclude them from scope.
+• Define the scope of external vulnerability scanning (e.g., IP addresses and domains for all internet-facing systems), providing a complete, current, accurate inventory to the ASV.
+This needs to include all externally facing IP addresses and domains in the network that can access a PCI environment.
+Even if you have a DMZ or other protections in place, they do not eliminate the need for ASV scanning or a reason to exclude them from the scope.
 If it’s external and can provide a pathway from the outside into a PCI environment, regardless of other security protections, it should be in your scope;

 • Configure active IPS/IDS so they do not interfere with the ASV’s scan.
-Meaning, that you need to whitelist your ASV scanner’s IP addresses into your environment.
+This means that you need to whitelist your ASV scanner’s IP addresses in your environment.
 The point of ASV scanning isn’t to make sure your security appliances are working correctly.
 The point it to identify any potential vulnerabilities.
-Just because an IPS/IDS might block them, doesn’t mean they aren’t there.
+Just because an IPS/IDS might block them doesn’t mean they aren’t there.
 If the ASV scanners detect security appliance interference, it will fail your scan.
 You will not be able to receive a passing scan as long as interference is detected by the scanning platform.
 This check is a required part of the PCI requirements for ASV scanning companies to build into their platforms;

 • Coordinate with any hosting or cloud service providers to allow ASV scans.
 Review the contracts with your hosting infrastructure companies to ensure that they allow you to either scan your environment directly without any notification, or if there is a defined process to request scanning.
 By scanning without prior approval, you could potentially breach your contracts with that company and disrupt your own service or the service of other customers.
 Remember, ASV scans are a vulnerability scan like any other.
 So these scanners can generate a lot of traffic and they can inadvertently cause a denial of service scenario, which is why these companies require prior notification of scans.